-Chances are you’ll have heard of 4K – after all many of us now have 4K TVs – but what about 8K?
-Naturally display manufacturers always want to upgrade us to the latest standards, but as creatives we’re obviously interested in the latest upcoming standards.
+Chances are you’ll have heard of 4K – after all many of us now have 4K monitors – but what about 8K?
+Naturally display manufacturers always want to upgrade us to the latest standards, but as creatives we’re obviously interested in what's upcoming.

 While we’ve seen some 5K monitors appear – and we’ll look some of the models available below - 8K should be seen as the next step from 4K for TVs and video production and will become standard in the computing world, too.
 But although we’re starting to see some 8K displays become available, there’s hardly any 8K video content out there.
 That’s not such a problem in the computing world as it simply means you can fit more pixels – and so more desktop and higher resolution content – on your screen.